cdelorme/system-setup/linux/debian/wheezy/comm.md

 I won't go through all the details here, suffice to say there is a lot of stuff I would have to explain and most of this was achieved through trial and error not a comprehensive personal understanding.

 The [official documentation](http://www.samba.org/samba/docs/) is actually incredibly detailed and a great resource.

+## NFS

+I tried NFS again (2014-3-22), and just like before found it to be a pain to work with.
+I managed to get mounts shared, but no read write access.
+I still have not found a way to get a login or permissions configured.

 ## Weechat Configuration